The course aims to promote:

 Assessment methods and criteria

-The examination provides for the coding of an interactive sequence in ecological contexts, a guided commentary written on the ethical aspects of research presented in a scientific paper, and guided practice on data analysis.
+The examination, without vote, provides for the coding of an interactive sequence in ecological contexts, a guided commentary written on the ethical aspects of research presented in a scientific paper, and guided practice on data analysis.